Learning Adaptive Dexterous Grasping from Single Demonstrations: Experiments

 \subsubsection{\textbf{Main Results}}

-We compare our method with the state-of-the-art, ViViDex \cite{chen2024vividex}, which uses a trajectory mapping reward to improve RL training, followed by imitation learning on rollouts for better generalization.
-As the official implementation is unavailable, we implement the reward and perform training for 200M steps.
-To ensure fairness, we use the same randomized initial object poses from our curriculum training for both training and testing.
+\short{We compare our method with the state-of-the-art ViViDex \cite{chen2024vividex}, which uses a trajectory mapping reward to aid RL training, followed by imitation learning on rollouts for better generalization.
+The observation and action spaces are the same as in \ours{}.
+For fair comparison, we trained both our reimplementation of ViViDex and \ours{} for 200M steps.
+Our proposed reward design differs in several aspects.
+In the pre-grasp stage, we reward object approach and contact.
+These are retained during manipulation, with an added reward for object motion alignment.
+To address sim-demo length mismatch, we use progress-based frame selection.
+The object-approach reward extends ViViDex with rotation-aware distance, while the contact reward follows \secref{sec:rl}.} To ensure fairness, we use the same randomized initial object poses from our curriculum training for both training and testing.
 In addition, we implement a version of ViViDex with our proposed learning curriculum, which differs from \ours{} only in the reward function design, for a more controlled comparison.

 Our results show that ViViDex struggles with our demonstration dataset, even with our proposed curriculum.
 This is likely due to its sensitivity to the morphological gap between the human hand and the robot.
 The Ability Hand’s smaller size requires greater precision in grasping, while the trajectory mapping reward enforces strict alignment with the imperfect reference trajectory extracted from human demonstration.
 This highlights the robustness of our reward function, which we further analyze in \secref{sec:map}.